BevanR/Test-suite-boilerplate-for-WordPress-websites/phpunit/README.md

 # PHPunit test suite for WordPress websites

-This directory contains configuration and support files for the suite of PHPunit tests.
-The tests themselves go elsewhere.
-See "Contribution", below.
+Configuration and support files for a suite of PHPunit tests for a WordPress website.

 ## Requirements